confluentinc/avro-random-generator/README.md

 + __position:__ A Integer value that indicate the position of the union to select.
 + __distribution:__ A JSON object that conforms to the following formats:
     - `{"0": 0.3, "1": 0.7}` all the union's positions with its probability
++ __region-code:__

 The following schemas support the following annotations:

 ### Logical Types

-4PF logical-types integration.
+4PF logical-types integration, random logical-type data will be generated according with this format.
 Check the supported [logical types here](https://developers.baikalplatform.com/docs/4.1/datasets/avro-4p.html)

 ### Primitives